 O.V.
 Lahtinen is a Finnish container trading company providing global sales and rental of new and used containers.
 The company operates a large network also offering one-way-services connecting Europe and Asia.

-Sogese SRL is a worldwide container trading company with a strong business focus in Europe, the Middle East and China and 40 years of experience in the container industry.
+Sogese SRL is a worldwide container trading company with a strong business focus in Europe, the Middle East, and China and 40 years of experience in the container industry.
 They manage 20′, 40′, 40’HC iso standard units – both dry and reefer.
-As well as special equipment such as Open Tops, Double Door, Open Side and Flat Racks.
-Sogese SRL also owns two container depots in Italy (for the management of dry and reefer units), one in Livorno of about 55.000Sqm and one in Melzo of about 20.000Sqm.
-Company is interested in providing the equipment for one-ways from the USA, North Europe, Middle East and to China, Korea, India, South Asia in general.

-These are only a few of the certified trading companies you will be able to find and work with on our neutral marketplace.
+These are only a few of the certified trading companies you’ll be able to make deals with on our neutral marketplace.
 Click on the banner below and get in touch with our team.
 They’ll happily show you the trading marketplace, and explain you all the benefits.
 Ready to make container trading simple and convenient?